alanng10/class-lang/Doc/Article/Word/a.md

 Word "are" has meaning that is already be.

-Word "single" has meaning that is programmed.
+Word "com" has meaning that is programmed task.

 Word "stage" has meaning that is execute step.